FOREX-Dollar stalls as Chinese economy beats expectations

-SINGAPORE/LONDON, Oct 18 (Reuters) - Better-than-expected Chinese growth data on Wednesday boosted Asian currencies, driving the yuan to a one-week high and putting a dampener on the U.S. dollar.
+LONDON/SINGAPORE, Oct 18 (Reuters) - The dollar was little changed on Wednesday after jumping a day earlier, as better-than-expected growth in China helped put a dampener on the greenback's rally.

-A blast at a Gaza hospital, however, kept moves modest and traders on edge at the prospect of a widening conflict.
-U.S. President Joe Biden is due to visit Israel on Wednesday.
+A blast at a Gaza hospital kept moves modest and traders on edge at the prospect of the conflict widening between Israel and Palestinian militant group Hamas.
+U.S. President Joe Biden was in Israel on Wednesday in an effort to prevent escalation.

 Official data showed China's economy grew 1.3% in the third quarter, accelerating from 0.5% in the previous quarter and topping market forecasts for an increase of 1%.
 Industrial output rose and unemployment fell.